mandakan/life-compass/README.md

 ## AI-Assisted Development

 This project is being developed in collaboration with AI-assisted tools.
-A key aspect of this project is to **explore the potential of AI in software development**, including decision-making, structuring, and implementation.
+A key aspect of this project is to **explore the potential of AI in software development**, including decision-making, structuring, and implementation details.

 ### AI's Role in the Project